Louise Sauvage: Demonstration events

 From 1993 to 2001, Sauvage won every IAAF wheelchair demonstration event at IAAF World Athletics Championships.
-In that same period, she also won the demonstration events for wheelchair racing in the 800 meter race at the Olympic games.
-The 800 meter event does not require that athletes stay in their lanes after the first turn.
+In that same period, she also won the demonstration events for wheelchair racing in the 800 metre race at the Olympic games.
+The 800 metre event does not require that athletes stay in their lanes after the first turn.
 For this reason, athletes like Sauvage are required to wear helmets when racing.
 In 2000, Sauvage won the Olympic demonstration event and was expected to win the Paralympic gold.
 She was upset by Canadian Chantal Petitclerc.
 The Australian delegation appealed the result, claiming the race was not fair because another racer, Ireland's Patrice Dockery, was disqualified for leaving her lane too early.
 The appeal was rejected, because Dockery was too far behind the front runners to impact the results.
 Sport academics who research the Paralympic Games consider this protest to be pivotal, because it shows the passion of athletes to win and the extent that sports people will go to claim gold.
 It also highlighted that the rivalries in the sport were real.
 Petitclerc said of her rivalry with Sauvage that "I dream more about Louise than I do my boyfriend."
-In 2002, Petitclerc beat Sauvage again at the 2002 Commonwealth Games, where the 800 meter event was a full medal event at the games for the first time.
+In 2002, Petitclerc beat Sauvage again at the 2002 Commonwealth Games, where the 800 metre event was a full medal event at the games for the first time.
 It was only the second time that Sauvage had lost to Petitclerc.